 The oil and gas sector is susceptible to security vulnerabilities as it adopts digital communication methods that help power energy production and distribution.
-For context, there exist approximately 1,793 natural gas-powered electricity plants in the U.S. and they generated 34 percent of the nation’s electricity last year.
+To understand the cyber threats to the oil and gas industry, there exist approximately 1,793 natural gas-powered electricity plants in the U.S. and they generated 34% of the nation’s electricity in 2018.
 Much of how we live and work is dependent upon the energy produced from oil and gas production, including everyday cooking, heating/cooling, communication, and use of electronic devices and appliances.
-Therefore, even the smallest cyber attack on one of the thousands of interconnected and digital systems can yield devasting effects.
+Therefore, even the smallest cyber attack on one of the thousands of interconnected and digital systems can pose a serious cyber risk to oil and gas production.

 - In 2010, Stuxnet, a malicious computer worm, was used to hijack industrial control systems around the globe, including computers used to manage oil refineries, gas pipelines, and power plants.
 It reportedly destroyed a fifth of Iran’s nuclear centrifuges.
 The worm was delivered through a worker’s thumb drive.